Expected New Moons and Appointed Times for 2007

 Listed below are the computations for 2007/2008 CE for the expected dates of New Moon visibility from Jerusalem, as well as the moladim (i.e., average time of astronomical conjunction) of the Calculated Rabbinical Calendar (CRC).
 The difference between the dates for the two calendars is also noted.

 The possible projected dates for the Eternal's Appointed Times for 2007 are given in the tables below the New Moon listings.
-Due to the dependency on the state of the barley, we will be unsure of the correct start of the year until the 2007 abib report is received from Israel.
 Please check back for updates.
-We will post the abib information once it is received.

 PLEASE NOTE: The "Visible Crescents" column dates are the dates on which the New Moon is expected to be seen--beginning at sunset of the listed day.
 All dates listed are to be reckoned from sunset of listed day and date through the next day at sunset in the following New Moon table.
 [If the VISIBLE CRESCENT column lists Thursday, March 30, for example, then the 1st day of that month by crescent is from sunset of March 30 through sunset of March 31.
 If the CRC's MOLAD column lists Wednesday, March 29, then by CRC's molad, it is from sunset of March 29 through sunset of March 30.]